 How to Make Cream Cheese Frosting

-It doesn’t get easier than this!
-Cream cheese frosting is as easy as beating all of your ingredients together.
+It doesn't get easier than this!
+This recipe is as easy as beating all of your ingredients together.

 1. Place your room-temperature butter and cream cheese in the bowl of an electric mixer (or handheld electric mixer).